 Do you offer alterations?

-“Ask up front if the salon does alterations in-house, and if not, do they recommend any good tailors,” suggests Lanie List of Lovely Bride with 12 locations around the country.
+This is one of the most important points to include on your wedding dress questions checklist.
+“Ask up front if the salon does alterations in-house, and if not, do they recommend any good tailors,” suggests Lanie List of Lovely Bride, which is based in NYC and has a total of 18 stores around the country.
 “This can often be a costly part of a wedding gown, since you want your dress to fit like a glove and there can be intricate details that will drive the pricing of alterations up.”

 List suggests being up front with the stylist if you don’t want to shell out for alterations.
-Ask her to show you gowns that are easier (read: less expensive) to alter.
+Ask her to show you gowns that are easier (read: less expensive) to alter—typically, they will be more simplistic styles without a lot of beading or intricate embellishments.

 Do you have shoes and support garments that I can use during my appointment?

 “Some salons provide an array of heels and bustiers or slimming garments so you can get the full effect of your dress on your wedding day,” says List.
-Others might not.
-Call ahead to check.
-Bring your shapewear along if you know you’ll be wearing some.
+Others might not, so we recommend calling ahead or emailing beforehand to check.
+Bring your shapewear along if you know you’ll be wearing it on your wedding day.

 Will you store my gown for me?

-Some boutiques can store your gown for you.
-Others won’t.
+Some boutiques can store your gown for you after it has been ordered and delivered, but others will not.
 Some shops also charge a storage fee.
 These extra charges could add up, especially if you find your dress early on in the wedding planning process.
-Incorporate storage fees into your budget or be prepared to hang your dress in your closet at home.
+Incorporate storage fees into your wedding dress budget or be prepared to hang your dress safely in your closet at home until the big day arrives.

 When should I make my final decision?